Using the Docker command-line

 Tip

 You can start a stopped container with the docker start [ID|NAME] command.
-The ID can be just a unique part of the CONTAINER ID or the given NAME.
+The ID can be just a unique part from the start of the CONTAINER ID or the given NAME.

 e.g. docker start b8 would already be unique in the above mentioned list of processes and therefore enough for docker to identify the container.